Bikeman868/UrlRewrite.Net/README.md

 * Unless rules are set to 'Dynamic' the results of rule evaluation will be cached for subsequent requests.

 ## Current status
-This project is in the design phase at the moment.
+This project is at the pre v1.0 stage.
+We need to achieve feature parity with the original Microsoft IIS rewriter module before this can be released so that it can be used as a drop in replacement.

 If you want to get involved and make a contribution please contact the author.
-If you are looking for this kind of functionallity for your website then you will need to wait a few months untill the tireless men and women of the open source community have worked their magic.
+If you are looking for this kind of functionallity for your website then you will need to wait a few months until the tireless men and women of the open source community have worked their magic.

 ## Roadmap
-Estimated completion date for version 1.0 is July 2016.
+Estimated completion date for version 1.0 is end of May 2016.

 # Getting started
 If you already use the Microsoft URL Rewriter module, follow these steps to replace it with this modue.

 1. Add a reference to the UrlRewrite.dll assembly.
 You can compile the source, or install the NuGet package `UrlRewrite.Net`.
 2. Add the Rewrite Module to your web.config file.
-3. Move your rewriting rules into a separate file (you may have it like this already).
+3. Move your rewriting rules into a separate file (your config could already be set up like this).
 4. Initialize the Rewrite Module in your application startup code.

 These steps are described in more detail below.